picobellobv/ephos.github.io/_posts/2018-4-30-Lets-Get-Plastered.md

 The first two parameters are very simple, they are just text and store the inputs for use later in the content section.
 You can also see that 'Version' has a default set to 0.0.1.

-As for the 'Editor' choice parameter remember how it had a default option of [C] for VS Code.
+As for the 'Editor' choice parameter, it had a default option of [C] for VS Code.
 You can see that defined above with `default='1'` _(index starts at 0, because choice 0 is "None" choice 1 is "Visual Studio Code")_.
 You might also notice `&amp;`, this is what was making the choices for the options the letters _([N] and [C])_.
 Since the next character after the `&amp;` is a letter, that makes that letter the selector for the choice.
 We also utilized the help and you can see the help messages defined with the options.

 #### Plaster Variables

-Let's talk about Plaster variables, since we'll need to get familar with them before we dig into the content section.
+Let's talk about Plaster variables, since we'll need to get familiar with them before we dig into the content section.
 A minute ago I said...
 >"store the inputs for use later in the content section"

 ...and you might also notice the Editor choice parameter had `value="VSCode"` or `value="None"`.

 Parameter values can be referenced inside the Plaster manifest, as well as in the files you will scaffold with the `$PLASTER_PARAM_ParameterName` syntax.
-This means that within our plasterManifest.xml file, we can reference the user's inputs to the choices in the content section of the file.
-An example of this would be, when we answered the "ModuleName" parameter question earlier on, we could actually reference that with `$PLASTER_PARAM_ModuleName` and its contained value would be _PSEphos_.
+This means that within our plasterManifest.xml file (*and even outside of it*), we can reference the inputs to the choices, in the content section of the file as well as in the files we are scaffolding.

+An example of this would be, when we answered the "ModuleName" parameter question earlier on, we could actually reference that with `$PLASTER_PARAM_ModuleName` and it's contained value would be _PSEphos_.

 If that didn't totally blow your mind, Plaster also ships with a bunch of built-in variables you can use.

-- `$PLASTER_TemplatePath`
+- $PLASTER_TemplatePath
-- `$PLASTER_HostName`
+- $PLASTER_HostName
-- `$PLASTER_Date`
+- $PLASTER_Date
-- `$PLASTER_Time`
+- $PLASTER_Time
-- `$PLASTER_Year`
+- $PLASTER_Year

 #### The "content" Section

-With that business out of the way, and now that we know how user is prompted for information and how that information is stored, we can finally look at the <span style="color:blue">**content**</span> section where it's all used.
+With that business out of the way, and now that we know how user is prompted for information and how that information is stored, we can finally look at the content section where a lot of it is used.

-The **content** section, which utilizes information passed in from the parameter section is responsible for the file layout/contents and structure of the module.
+The content section, which utilizes information passed in from the parameter section is responsible for the file layout/contents and structure of the module.
 It can also be used for informational messages or validating module dependencies (like Pester).

 Within content the big players here are the following.

+- newModuleManifest
-- **newModuleManifest**: This is whats used to generate the module manifest / psd1 file.
+  - *This is whats used to generate the module manifest / psd1 file.*
+- file
-- **file**: This will specify one or more files to copy into the destination folder.
+  - *This will specify one or more files to copy into the destination folder.*
+- templatefile
-- **templatefile**: This will specify one or more files to copy _**and expand**_ into the destination folder.
+  - *This will specify one or more files to copy **and expand** into the destination folder.*
+- requireModule
-- **requireModule**: This will check to ensure the specified module is installed.
+  - *This will check to ensure the specified module is installed.*

-Remember how we said parameters can be referenced?
+Remember, parameters can be referenced.
 We can clearly see that in the *newModuleManifest* section of *content*.
 You can see the parameters referenced as variables here.
 You'll need to use `${}` (dollar sign, curly brace) sub-expression syntax if referencing it within other text, otherwise if you just need the value you can reference it with a dollar sign.

 ```xml
 <newModuleManifest destination='${PLASTER_PARAM_ModuleName}.psd1'